If you're patient, detail oriented and serious about becoming a video game tester, there are several ways to move forward.

 If you don't live near companies that do game testing you can look on the Internet for opportunities to test games at home.
 Be careful!
 As with anything on the Internet, if it sounds too good to be true it probably is.
 Use common sense when evaluating potential employers online.

-For lots more information about video game testing and related topics, check out the links on the next page.
+For lots more information about video game testing and related topics, check out the links below.